ExpediaGroup/graphql-kotlin/docs/getting-started.md

 title: Getting Started
 ---

-GraphQL Kotlin consists of number of libraries that aim to simplify running a GraphQL server in Kotlin.
+GraphQL Kotlin is a collection of libraries built on top of [graphql-java](https://www.graphql-java.com/) that aim to simplify running a GraphQL server in Kotlin

 ## Modules